 Loans received are carried forward on future statements until they are paid off.
-To determine the amount for Column B, Line 2 of the overall Summary Page, add the amount from Column A, Line 2 of A loan is a contribution unless it is received from a commercial lending institution in the ordinary course of business.
-It is not necessary to disclose cumulative amounts for loans that are not contributions.

-this statement to the amount of Column B, Line 2 of the previous statement.
+To determine the amount for Column B, Line 2 of the overall Summary Page, add the amount from Column A, Line 2 of this statement to the amount of Column B, Line 2 of the previous statement.
 If the amount in Column A, Line 2 is a negative number, subtract it from the amount in Column B, Line 7 of the previous statement.